Shevraar/OpenCalendarSync/README.md

 OpenCalendarSync
 ============

-A library to help you manage calendar imports on various calendar services, such as Outlook and Google Calendar.
+A tool to help you manage calendar imports on various calendar services, such as Outlook and Google Calendar.

 ___